mnielsen/cognitivemedium/_posts/2019-11-21-carbon-capture-notes.md

 Earlier this year, the US National Academies of Sciences, Engineering, and Medicine released an informative [report](https://www.nap.edu/catalog/25259/negative-emissions-technologies-and-reliable-sequestration-a-research-agenda) surveying negative emissions technologies.
 In the report, they attempt to estimate both cost ranges and the scalability of many different technologies.
-(For a summary, see pages 354-356 of the report).
+If you're interested, there's a good summary on pages 354-356 of the report.

 I won't summarize all their results here.
 But there is much (cautiously) encouraging news.
 There are a lot of possible negative